-The election should have taken place by the end of 2016 but was repeatedly postponed because of logistical problems, officials said.
+The election should have taken place the end of 2016 but was repeatedly postponed because of logistical problems, officials said.

 There were a series of delays on voting day.
 The failure of new electronic voting machines in some polling stations was one of the challenges.

-The run-up to the poll was marred by violence and controversy over the decision to delay voting in some areas for health and security reasons – in effect excluding some 1.26 million out of an electorate of nearly 40 million.
+The run-up to the poll was marred violence and controversy over the decision to delay voting in some areas for health and security reasons – in effect excluding some 1.26 million out of an electorate of nearly 40 million.

 What did others say?

-The official figures have been disputed by the Catholic Church which says it deployed 40,000 election monitors across the country.
+The official figures have been disputed the Catholic Church which says it deployed 40,000 election monitors across the country.